mrudulchaudhari/splitwise-pro/README.md

 - PostgreSQL

 ### Next task:
-- feature of adding members in a group
 - the main EXPENSE MANAGEMENT ENGINE
 - expense sharing equally, by %, by amount
 - Personal Expense manager